-Evangeline “Vangie” Claassen is a school administrator with Mission Aviation Fellowship at the Hillcrest School in Sentani, Papua, Indonesia.
-This past term she has been serving as the elementary and middle school principal as well as teaching where needed in Bible, science, social studies, and health class.
-Vangie has also filled in for a teacher on furlough at the three-room school in Wamena.
+Evangeline “Vangie” Claassen is a school teacher and administrator with Mission Aviation Fellowship at the Hillcrest School in Wamena, Papua, Indonesia.
+She has served as the elementary and middle school principal as well as teaching where needed in Bible, science, social studies, and health class.
+Vangie is currently teaching at the three-room satellite school in Wamena.
 “I love seeing my students learn and grow, especially in the knowledge of Jesus Christ,” Vangie says.

 Vangie was born in Mountain Lake, Minnesota, and grew up in Congo, Africa, where her parents served as missionaries.
 During family devotions when she was six years old, she accepted the Lord as her personal Savior.
 Growing up in a third-world environment, Vangie saw the great needs around her.
 She served overseas for four short-term assignments in various countries and in several capacities before joining MAF as a career staff missionary.